-As I watched my kids grow, I loved that they also had a passion for music.
-However, it became evident that some of their choirs were not holding their interest which was crazy to me because they would sing all the time around the house.
-We began looking around for alternatives and discovered options included other traditional choirs, private lessons, and musical theater.
+We loved that our four daughters all had a passion for singing.
+However, it became evident that some of their choirs were not holding their interest (which is hard to imagine because they would sing around the house all the time).
+Worried that they would lose their passion for singing, we began looking around for alternatives.
+Sadly, we discovered options were limited to other traditional choirs, private lessons, and musical theater.
 None of these options were the right fit.

 This brought the question: can you teach proper vocal techniques using popular music (pop, rock, etc…).
 We began researching and consulting with vocal professionals.
 The answer was consistently the same: yes.

-To start, we believed that it had to feel like you’re on stage…with stage lighting, PA systems, microphones, etc. We built boxes fashioned after backstage road cases for kids to stand on (no boring risers here).
+To start, we believed that it had to feel like being on stage…with stage lighting, PA systems, microphones, etc. We built boxes fashioned after backstage road cases for kids to stand on (no boring risers here).
 Also, we wanted a place for people to gather and be a community.
-Not just some place with a small waiting room, but a lobby that’s alive with excitement.
+Not just some place with a small waiting room, but a hang-out area that’s alive with energy.
 We have a large lobby with couches, tables, phone charging stations and the infamous chalkboard.

 Maia Samuel has been groomed for working at Headliners since she was a baby, she just didn’t know it.
 Jay first met Maia in the hospital when she was first born as her father was a friend and co-worker with Jay.
 Fast forward to when Jay and Jeni realized that we needed help with running the Headliners front desk, Jay thought of Maia.
 After chatting with her for just a few minutes, it was easy to see that Maia was a great fit!

 Since graduating from Cherry Creek High School, Maia has gone on to study computer programming and development.
 She has worked in customer service and in technical roles.